-16. Calls upon the Secretariat and Member States in a position to do so to investigate new reactor and fuel cycle technologies with improved utilization of natural resources and enhanced proliferation resistance, including technologies for the recycling of spent fuel and its use in advanced reactors under appropriate controls and for the long-term disposition of remaining waste materials, taking into account economic, safety, and security factors;
+16. Calls upon the Secretariat and Member States in a position to do so to investigate new reactor and fuel cycle technologies with improved utilization of natural resources, and proliferation resistance, including technologies for the recycling of spent fuel and its use in advanced reactors under appropriate controls and for the long-term disposition of remaining waste materials, taking into account economic, safety, and security factors;

-17. Recommends that the Secretariat continue to explore, in consultation with interested Member States, innovative nuclear technologies, such as alternative fuel cycles (e.g. thorium, recycled uranium and plutonium), associated back-end management capabilities, and innovative nuclear energy systems including fast neutron systems, supercritical water-cooled, high-temperature gas cooled, molten salt nuclear reactors, as well as thermonuclear fusion experimental reactors, with a view to strengthening and fostering infrastructure, safety, security, science, technology, engineering, and capacity building via the use of experimental facilities and material testing reactors, to facilitate licensing, construction, and operation of these technologies;
+17. Recommends that the Secretariat continue to explore, in consultation with interested Member States, innovative nuclear technologies, including alternative fuel cycles, associated back-end management capabilities, innovative nuclear energy systems and fusion power plants, with a view to strengthening and fostering infrastructure, safety, security, science, technology, engineering, and capacity building via the use of experimental facilities and material testing reactors, to facilitate licensing, construction, and operation of these technologies;